oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Purge** trigger targets a Pilot, forcing them to erase their current buildup of Charges.

-By default, any Pilot can spend her Buffers to prevent a +Purge that targets her, one token per event prevented.
+By default, any Pilot can spend her Buffers to prevent a +Purge that targets her, one token per Purge prevented.

 ### +Ruin